Valley-Polarized Quantum Anomalous Hall State in Moir\'e MoTe$_2$/WSe$_2$ Heterobilayers

-Surprisingly, in a recent experiment with AB stacking moir\'e MoTe$_2$/WSe$_2$ heterobilayers, a quantum valley Hall insulator state at full filling $\nu=2$, i.e., two holes per moir\'e unit cell, and a quantum anomalous Hall state at half-filling $\nu=1$ were observed \cite{Faitalk}.
-As the quantized Hall resistance strongly correlates with valley polarization through magnetic circular dichroism measurement, it is strongly suggestive that the quantum anomalous Hall state is a valley polarized anomalous Hall state.
-Although it was predicted that quantum valley Hall state can emerge in homobilayer TMDs \cite{fengcheng2019} which can be described by a Kane-Mele model \cite{Kane2005}, the low energy description of heterobilayers is dramatically different due to the large offset of the energy of the bands which is estimated to be around 300 meV \cite{Fai2021,Fai_ex2021} and large differences in interlayer tunnelling strength.
+Surprisingly, in a recent experiment with AB stacked moir\'e MoTe$_2$/WSe$_2$ heterobilayers, a quantum valley Hall insulator state at full-filling $\nu=2$, i.e., two holes per moir\'e unit cell, and a quantum anomalous Hall state at half-filling $\nu=1$ were observed \cite{Fai_ex2021}.
+As the quantized Hall resistance strongly correlates with valley polarization through magnetic circular dichroism measurements, it is strongly suggestive that the quantum anomalous Hall state is a valley-polarized anomalous Hall state\cite{Fai_ex2021}.
+Although it was predicted that the quantum valley Hall state can emerge in homobilayer TMDs \cite{fengcheng2019} which can be described by a Kane-Mele model \cite{Kane2005}, the low energy description of heterobilayers is dramatically different due to the large offset of the energy of the bands which is estimated to be around 300 meV \cite{Fai2021,Fai_ex2021} and large differences in interlayer tunnelling strength.
 Therefore, the origin of the topologically non-trivial bands in heterobilayers is not known.

 In this work, we point out that a periodically modulated pseudo-magnetic field, which could emerge spontaneously under lattice relaxation, can give rise to topologically nontrivial moir\'e bands.
-Specifically, (i) the pseudo-magnetic field could create spin and layer polarized Chern bands at each valley.
-As a result, a quantum valley Hall insulating phase would form at a full filling $\nu=2$, where the topmost moir\'e bands at two valleys are filled; (ii) Importantly, at half-filling $\nu=1$, based on a self-consistent Hartree-Fock calculation, we found the Coulomb interactions could lift the degeneracies of the two valleys.
-It results in an interactions-driven valley polarized quantum anomalous Hall phase as observed in the recent experiment.
+Specifically, (i) the pseudo-magnetic field can create Chern bands with opposite Chern numbers at opposite valleys.
+As a result, a quantum valley Hall insulating phase would form at $\nu=2$, when the topmost moir\'e bands at two valleys are filled; (ii) Importantly, at half-filling $\nu=1$, based on a self-consistent Hartree-Fock calculation, we found the Coulomb interactions could lift the degeneracies of the two valleys.
+It results in an interactions-driven valley-polarized quantum anomalous Hall phase as observed in the recent experiments.
 Our theory identifies a new way to achieve topologically non-trivial states in heterobilayer TMD materials which were considered topologically trivial.